 Author JM Barrie, who created the iconic character in 1902, commissioned the monument to be built just next to the Long Water, which is the exact spot where Peter Pan first appears in the story The Little White Bird.

 Barrie lived close to Kensington Gardens, and used the location as the inspiration for the story, before later dedicating an entire novel to the boy who wouldn’t grow up when he released Peter Pan and Wendy in 1914.

 It is thought that he had intended to write a sequel in which Peter returns to Neverland as an adult, yet never got round to it.
 However, with the making of Hook many decades later, the story was finally completed, with Robin Williams playing the starring role in the Oscar-nominated hit.

-Many other iconic London attractions, such as Westminster Palace, also appear in Hook, so if you'd like to relive the magic of the film then be sure to book yourself into a central London hotel and visit all of these key landmarks.
+Many other iconic London attractions, such as Westminster Palace, also appear in Hook, so if you’d like to relive the magic of the film then be sure to book yourself into a Luxury London hotel and visit all of these key landmarks.